When will iPhone prices drop?

 One week from today, Apple will almost certainly announce the iPhone 8.
-What does that mean for iPhone 7 (£599.00 at Apple) pricing?
+What does that mean for iPhone 7 ($834.99 at Amazon Marketplace) pricing?

 Historically, when Apple introduces a new model, previous models get a $100 price cut almost immediately.
-That would give the iPhone 7 a starting price of $549, while the iPhone 7 Plus (£719.00 at Apple) would drop to a starting price of $669.
+That would give the iPhone 7 a starting price of $549, while the iPhone 7 Plus ($795.25 at Amazon Marketplace) would drop to a starting price of $669.

 However, there are a few variables at play.
 For starters, the iPhone 8 isn't expected to inherit the iPhone 7's pricing structure.
 Rather, rumor has it the new precious will start at $1,000.